jonverrier/C4Diagrammer/README.md

 ## Architecture

-The MCP Documenter follows a modular architecture designed for extensibility and maintainability.
+The C4Diagrammer follows a modular architecture designed for extensibility and maintainability.
 The system is composed of several key components as shown in the C4 Container diagram above:

 ### Core Components